mvw/hackerrank/Functional Programming/Interpreter and Compilers/BrainF__k interpreter/README.md

 This made me finally realize that when forwarding or backwarding to the other square bracket, it was not correct to take the first one.
 I had to pick the partner bracket of the proper depth level.

+I should have read the spec more carefully.
+The underestimated word was "matching".

+## Round 3
+Later that day I could add the missing code.
+I decided not to scan back and forth, while keeping the depth levels of open and closed square brackets.

+Instead I built the needed data structures during the first read of the source file.

+The example above shows the `Forward` and `Back`maps, e.g. a `[` at offset 3 will match a `]` at offset 12.

+This version of the solution tackled all test cases except one.

+## Round 4
+I had a look at the failed test case and it seemed that I stopped the program one step too late, in case it executed too many instructions.

+I corrected the guard clause for this case and the resulting solution was able to solve all test cases.

 ## After the task
 As usual I had a look at the other Erlang solutions.
 I wanted to know how other folks approached this task.